mrinalkumarjha/DatingAppSPA/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Automating header passing

+we use JwtModule to inject authentication automatically to request. for detail see appmodule. it will inject auth token to all whitelist domain . it will skip blacklist domain route to inject token Example

+ JwtModule.forRoot({
+         config: {
+            tokenGetter: tokenGetter,
+            whitelistedDomains: ['localhost:27050'],
+            blacklistedRoutes: ['localhost:27050/api/auth']
+         }
+      })